hunyadi/md2conf/README.md

         └── Mean vs. median
 ```

+### Lists and tables

+If your Markdown lists or tables don't appear in Confluence as expected, verify that the list or table is delimited by a blank line both before and after, as per strict Markdown syntax.
+While some previewers accept a more lenient syntax (e.g. an itemized list immediately following a paragraph), *md2conf* uses [Python-Markdown](https://python-markdown.github.io/) internally to convert Markdown into XHTML, which expects the Markdown document to adhere to the stricter syntax.

 ### Publishing images

 Local images referenced in a Markdown file are automatically published to Confluence as attachments to the page.

 Unfortunately, Confluence struggles with SVG images, e.g. they may only show in *edit* mode, display in a wrong size or text labels in the image may be truncated.
+(This seems to be a known issue in Confluence.)
 In order to mitigate the issue, whenever *md2conf* encounters a reference to an SVG image in a Markdown file, it checks whether a corresponding PNG image also exists in the same directory, and if a PNG image is found, it is published instead.

 External images referenced with an absolute URL retain the original URL.